reactiveui/website/input/docs/handbook/events/index.md

-Install the appropriate `ReactiveUI.Events.*` package into your application.
+Install the `ReactiveMarbles.ObservableEvents.SourceGenerator` package into your application.
 See <a href="https://reactiveui.net/docs/getting-started/installation/">installation guide</a> for more info.
-You can use the events package standlone, without any reference to ReactiveUI. `ReactiveUI.Events.*` will always be a seperate package that has no dependancy on the `ReactiveUI` package.
+You can use this events package standalone, without any reference to ReactiveUI. `ReactiveMarbles.ObservableEvents.SourceGenerator` will always be a separate package that has no dependancy on the `ReactiveUI` package.

-This package uses [Pharmacist](https://github.com/reactiveui/pharmacist) to generate the observables for events within the platform.
-At some stage in the future Pharmacist will replace these packages.
+This package uses SourceGenerator to generate the observables for events within the platform.  `ReactiveMarbles.ObservableEvents.SourceGenerator` has now replaced the `ReactiveUI.Events.*` packages.
 Don't use `EventHandlers` ever, use the generated `Observable.FromEventPattern` versions.
 Combine multiple `Observable.FromEventPattern`together to get amazing composition.
 Remember to [dispose of your subscriptions](https://reactiveui.net/docs/reactive-programming/#lifecycle) using the features provided by the Reactive Extensions.

 ```csharp
 var codes = new[]